-Last month I wrote about how I was thriving on a low information diet and since then I’ve been paying closer attention to how I’m spending my time.
-I’ve been cutting out even more time-wasting activities out of my day, which has increased my productivity and helped me to gain a healthier life balance as an entrepreneur.
+I’ve written before about how I was thriving on a low information diet.
+Lately I’ve been paying more attention to how I’m spending my time.
+I’ve been cutting out more time-wasting activities out of my day, which has increased my productivity and helped me to gain a healthier life balance.

-Our time is precious and we never know how long we have, therefore it’s crucial that we invite and experience joy in our day to day lives and not get caught up in activities that aren’t contributing to our greatest good.
+Your time is precious and you never know how long you have.
+It’s crucial that you invite and experience joy in your day to day life.
+Don’t get caught up in activities that aren’t contributing to your greatest good.

 If you find there are not enough hours in the day to get things done, if you’re unable to get to sleep at night because your mind is racing, or if you’re feeling burned out, then chances are your life is out of balance.